MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-multimodal.md

 # Quickstart: Analyze multimodal content (Preview)

 The Multimodal API analyzes materials containing both image content and text content to help make applications and services safer from harmful user-generated or AI-generated content.
+Analyzing and image and its associated text together can preserve context and provide a more comprehensive understanding of the content.

-For more information on Multimodal, see the [Multimodal concept page](./concepts/Multimodal.md).
+For more information on the way content is filtered, see the [Harm categories concept page](./concepts/harm-categories.md#multimodal-image-with-text-content).
 For API input limits, see the [Input requirements](./overview.md#input-requirements) section of the Overview.

 > [!IMPORTANT]
 > This feature is only available in certain Azure regions.
 See [Region availability](./overview.md#region-availability).